Department of History

 902 Writing for Historians: A Seminar on the Craft of Historical Writing (3).
 Doctoral students focus intensively on the writing process to produce an article-length piece of work suitable for publication.
 Topics include quotation, translation, narrative technique, structuring argument, and addressing a wide audience.

-905 Dissertation Practicum (3).
-Required of all doctoral candidates in the last semester of coursework, this practicum helps students refine a dissertation topic and produce a prospectus.
+905 Dissertation Design (3).
+Required of all doctoral candidates in the last semester of course work, this practicum helps students refine a dissertation topic and produce a prospectus.

 906 Dissertation Seminar (3).
 A seminar for A.B.D. students, offered as demand and resources permit.